 How to apply for a Green Dot card

-To apply for a Green Dot card, you must be at least 18 years old.
+Currently, Green Dot is not accepting new applications.
+If applications open again in the future, however, here’s how you can apply.
+You must be at least 18 years old.
 If you live in Alabama or Nebraska, you must be at least 19.
 If you live in Mississippi, you must be at least 21.

 Apply for the card in four easy steps:

 - Visit the Green Dot website.

 - Complete the application with your name, address and other details.

 - Fund your security deposit with a minimum of $200.

 - Review your information and submit your application.